UA-ResearchComputing-HPC/hpc-documentation/docs/index.md

     Beginning on March 1st, 2024 the standard allocation of CPU hours on Puma has increased from 100,000 to 150,000, and on Ocelote from 70,000 to 100,000.

--   :material-lectern:{ .lg .middle } __UArizona at Supercomputing__

-    ---

-    Our Research Technologies team represented the University of Arizona’s top tier research brand along with that of ASU and NAU at the Supercomputing Conference (SC23), this year held in Denver.
-[Read the full story here](https://it.arizona.edu/news/university-research-shines-supercomputing-conference).

 </div>